cyrraz-off/werewolf-remastered/roles.md

 ### Knight
 * Passive (pardon): once in the game after a player is sentenced to death by the village, the knight may cancel that sentence.
 There is no new vote to replace the cancelled sentence.
+* Passive (duel): once in the game during the day before the vote, the knight may challenge another player to a duel.
+The game master organizes a duel between the knight and the player.
+The loser of the duel dies.

 ### Dean of the dead